Raúl Guti: Club career

 Born in Zaragoza, Guti joined Real Zaragoza's youth setup in 2013, from AD Stadium Casablanca.
 He made his senior debut with the reserves on 30 August 2015, coming on as a second-half substitute for Sergio Gil in a 0–0 Tercera División home draw against SD Tarazona.

 Guti scored his first senior goal on 10 January 2016, in a 5–0 home routing of UD Fraga.
 On 26 February of the following year, he scored a brace in a 6–0 thrashing of CD Sariñena.

 Guti made his professional debut on 10 June 2017, replacing fellow youth graduate Jorge Pombo and scoring his team's only goal in a 2–1 home loss against CD Tenerife in the Segunda División.
 A regular starter during the 2017–18 season, he scored his first professional goal on 6 January 2018 by netting the equalizer in a 1–1 home draw against FC Barcelona B.

 On 20 September 2020, Guti signed a five-year contract with Elche CF, newly promoted to La Liga.
+He made his debut in the category six days later in a 3–0 home loss to Real Sociedad, and scored his first goal the following 11 January, in a 3–1 home defeat to Getafe CF.

+On 1 February 2024, after losing his starting spot, Guti returned to his first club Zaragoza on loan for the remainder of the season.
+Just days later, he suffered a knee injury which sidelined him for eight months; he only returned to action in October, now back at Elche.

+On 3 February 2025, Guti returned to the Maños on a permanent one-and-a-half-year contract.